dke-a/google-IT-automation/README.md

-# Google IT Automation - Coursers
+# Google IT Automation - Coursera
 Compilation of code for the course.